What is Birth Trauma?

 2. Write up a birth plan but remember to be flexible.
 Include the possibility of things and situations not going as you would prefer them to.

 3. Do as much research into labour and birth as you can.
-Join an antenatal and pregnancy class, either on-line or in person.
+Join an pregnancy classes, either on-line or in person.

 4. Speak with your GP about mental health support if youโ€™re feeling anxious or at risk.